 How to make bbq sauce from scratch

-I have fond memories of this BBQ sauce.
-It’s my Mom’s recipe and she’s been making it for as long as I can remember.
-Every time she made it, I would find myself following the delicious smell into the kitchen and peering into the huge pot.
-I would take the wooden spoon that was always next to the stove and gently stir the sauce around the pot, being careful not to disrupt the floating lemon slices.
-I also had the self-proclaimed title of “official taste tester” and my duty was making sure the sauce was tasting OK.
+I have such fond memories of this family recipe.
+Every time my Mom made this sauce, I would find myself following the delicious smell into the kitchen and peering into the tall stainless steel pot.
+I would take the wooden spoon next to the stove and gently stir the thin sauce around the pot, being careful not to disrupt the floating lemon slices.
+The rich red color of this southern vinegar based sauce with the tangy smell, is a childhood memory I cherish to this day.
+I remember having the self-proclaimed title of “official taste tester” of the sauce and my duty was making sure the sauce was at it’s best.
 In fact, I took my job very seriously and I would continue to taste many times throughout the day.

-- 4½ cups all-natural ketchup
+- 4 1/2 cups all-natural ketchup

 - 2 cups water

-- 1¼ cups brown sugar, packed
+- 1 1/4 cups brown sugar, packed

 - 1 cup apple cider vinegar

 - 1/2 cup all-natural yellow mustard